Do you love globes or are you always finding them in thrift stores? Here are 20 DIY globe projects that you’ll love – great home decor inspiration!

 Vinyl Quote

 Heather revamped her globe using some paint and a vinyl quote cut with her Silhouette.
-You can use any quote in any size you like that fits your DIY globe.
+You can use any quote in any size you like that fits your surface.

 Children's Book Pages